 Yet another cost: compliance.
-That’s right, your compliance depends on supported operating systems for both computers and servers.
+That’s right; your compliance depends on supported computer and server operating systems.
 HIPAA Journal gives detailed look at the cost of a HIPAA violation.
-If you’re keeping track, we’ve now spent the cost of data recovery, the downtime and loss of productivity, the loss of trust with both vendors and clients, and the fines.
-Don’t forget the hacker knew how much cash you had on hand and leveraged it all against you.
+If you’re keeping track, we’ve now spent the cost of data recovery, the downtime, and loss of productivity, the loss of trust with both vendors and clients and the fines.
+Don’t forget the hacker knew how much cash you had and leveraged it against you.
 This is a potentially business-ending incident.

 Products You Need to Prepare For and Steps to Take